 - 1. represents twisted-pair wires. - 2.
-Connect when using an absolute encoder.
-When the encoder cable with the battery case is connected, do not connect a backup battery. - 3.
+Connect when using an absolute linear scale. - 3.
 Enabled by the parameter setting. - 4.
 The 24-VDC power supply is not included.
-Use a 24-VDC power supply with double insulation or reinforced insulation. - 5.
+Use a 24-VDC power supply with double insulation or reinforced insulation - 5.
 When using a safety function device, refer to 5.11 Safety Function.
 When not using a safety function device, leave the safety function's jumper connector that is included with the SERVOPACK inserted in CN8. - 6.
 Always use line receivers to receive the output signals.